gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.BusinessHighlights.md

 > `optional` **sub\_title**: `string`

-- Detailed information about the highlight
+- Detailed information about the highlight.

 ***